 2.2 Synthetic Chronologies

 In addition to the real chronologies tested, we developed 200 synthetic chronologies for each chronology-target pair.
 Synthetic chronologies provide additional opportunities to test the prediction interval methods for each climate target and help determine which chronology characteristics most determine the prediction interval fidelity.
 Important characteristics of the synthetic chronologies are varied to provide information on their contribution to prediction interval reliability.
-These parameters include correlation to climate target, first-order autocorrelation, sample depth and the average correlation between individual chronology indices (rbar).
+These parameters include correlation to climate target, first-order autocorrelation, sample depth and rbar.
+The sample depths of the three sets of synthetic chronologies were constrained to either, half, double, or identical to that of the original chronology.
+The AR1, rbar, and correlation to the climate target were partially constrained by the character of the original chronology but also given some random component.

 2.3 Bootstrapping

 All chronologies, real and synthetic, were bootstrapped using both traditional (Efron, 1979)) and maximum entropy bootstrapping methods (MEboot; Vinod, 2006; Cook et al., 2013).
 Traditional bootstrapping was performed by resampling from all values from each year of the chronology to produce a bootstrapped chronology with sample depths identical to the original chronology.

 Maximum entropy bootstrapping was performed on each individual timeseries of a chronology.
+MEboot surrogates are created based on the distances between ordered time series values such that all MEboot surrogate time series, when ordered by value, will have identical sorting order to that of the original time series.
+A time series 1.1, 1.3, 0.9, 1.7, 1.2 has consecutive distances 0.2, 0.4, 0.8, 0.5.
+The trimmed mean of these distances, 0.45, is used to extrapolate the variability for the min/max values of the series, such that the minimum value for T3 = 0.9-0.45 and the maximum value at T4 = 1.7 + 0.45.
+All other ranges are given by the averages of the ordered values, so after sorting the time series by value to 0.9, 1.1, 1.2, 1.3, 1.7, we find midpoint values of 1.0, 1.15, 1.25, 1.5.
+Therefore, all MEboot ensemble members would be drawn from the uniform distributions: (1.0,1.15), (1,25, 1.5), (0.45, 1), (1.5, 2.15), (1.15, 1.25) (Vinod, 2006).

 For each bootstrapping method, 1000 sets of bootstrapped indices were produced from each chronology.
 1000 bootstrapped mean-value chronologies were developed for each set of indices based on the annual robust biweight mean.
 5th and 95th as well as 25th and 75th percentile values at each year were retained for 90th and 50th percentile chronology confidence intervals from the pool of 1000 mean-value bootstrapped chronologies for each bootstrapping method.

 2.4 Reconstructions and Verification Error